Skip to main content

 • replayability

-• “The game encourages replayability, with new game+ options and hidden endings that reward multiple playthroughs.”
+• “The game encourages replayability, with New Game+ options and hidden endings that reward multiple playthroughs.”

 • “Deep replayability, huge map, and fun mechanics.”

-• “It kind of kills the replayability factor.”
+• “It kinda kills the replayability factor.”

 • “This definitely lowers the bar for replay value the most.”